PropaySystems/laravel-base-repositories/CONTRIBUTING.md

 Please, make sure you have taken a look on [our documentation](https://docs.propay.co.za/).

-Are you with problem with one of ours components?
+If there is a problem with one of ours components?
 The best way to reach us is to open a new issue, we just ask you to search if your problem was discussed before and if so continue the discussion there.